 - Shopify Basic plan has everything you need to start an online store – $29 /mo only

 - Expand your sales channels to social media platforms and accept payments from 100 different gateway in different countries

 - Excellent website speed and server performance

-- All in one eCommerce solutions to track your business – online and offline
+- All-in-one eCommerce solution to track your business – online and offline

-- A wide range of Shopify apps to extend functionality to your online store as your business grows
+- A wide range of Shopify apps to extend the functionality of your online store to help your business grow

 With Shopify, you have every chance to increase your sales by integrating with their latest technology

 It’s okay to have a risk-free mindset.
-No one is ready to invest in a platform before trying it.
+No one is ready to invest in something before trying it.
 That’s why Shopify offers a 14-day trial.
 It’s completely free to use and you don’t even have to fill in your credit card details.